Romanian-Solana-Developer-Program-C3/C3_Comets_Panta_Robert/README.md

 5. [Laboratory 4](#laboratory-4-)

 ## Introduction 📚
-This repository contains TypeScript and Rust scripts to interact with the Solana blockchain.
+This repository contains TypeScript, Rust and Anchor scripts to interact with the Solana blockchain.

 ## Laboratory 1 🚀
 ### Solana Transaction Scripts